Henro2/Devops-Tooling-Website-Solution/README.md

   - I installed LVM2

-  I used Pvcreate to mark each of the 3 disk as physical volume to use used by the LVM
+  I used Pvcreate to mark each of the 3 disk as physical volume to be used by the LVM

  ![Alt text](images/image-1.png)